Other Registration Information

 If you do not attend by the 2nd session of class the academic department may give your seat to another student.
 The University Refund Schedule applies.

 Drop your class(es) as soon as you know you will not attend; other students may be attempting to add the class, and tuition refunds may be affected.
-You can not drop your last course online after the last day to add.
-Refer to the Withdrawal section.
+You can not drop your last course online after the last day to add/drop.

 You are expected to attend and pay for all classes in which you register.
 To reduce or eliminate your tuition charges for the term, you must officially drop classes or completely withdraw from the University.
 Failure to pay tuition or to attend classes does not mean official withdrawal.
 Students who stop attending classes may receive grades of 'F' or 'NC'.